Biyinzika-Joshua-J/Code-test/README.md

 ```

 ### 2. Install dependencies
-Note: This command should be executed in the root directory name "Code-test"
+Note: This command should be executed in the root directory named "Code-test"

 ```bash
  npm i